-In identifying its operating segments, management has considered the different services and products offered by the Company and determined that there was no effect on the recognition and measurement of financial statement items upon transition to IFRS.
+In identifying its operating segments, management has considered the different services and products offered by the Company.
 The Company has reviewed its operations and determined that it operates in one business segment and has only one reporting unit.
 The Company develops, manufactures and markets power technology products.